-Tariq Jaffer teaches in the Religion Department.
+Tariq Jaffer teaches in the religion department.
 His work focuses on the theological discourse that developed in Muslim institutions of learning (madrasas) in the pre-modern period.
-He is currently investigating the Arabic theological works of the Muslim authors who flourished in Iran and Central Asia in the twelfth through sixteenth centuries.
+He is currently investigating the Arabic theological works of the Muslim authors who flourished in Iran and Central Asia in the 12th through 16th centuries.

-Aaron Berman is a historian of Jewish and Arab nationalisms, as well as twentieth-century United States political and intellectual history.
+Aaron Berman is a historian of Jewish and Arab nationalisms, as well as 20th-century United States political and intellectual history.

 Omar Dahi is an economist specializing in the areas of economic development and international trade, with a focus on South-South economic cooperation, and on the political economy of the Middle East and North Africa.